DanielCS117/CannabisDiseaseSegmentation/README.md

 Semantic segmentation proved to be the most viable approach for this project compared to image classification and object detection.
 This is because it allows multiple defects within a single image to be identified with greater spatial accuracy, even in complex scenes where objects exhibit different shapes, sizes, directions and levels of grouping.

-The U-Net based model with ResNet-101 encoder showed acceptable visual performance in the classes with the highest representation in the database, particularly in healthy leaves, leaves with stage 1 Botrytis and leaves with nutritional deficiencies.
+The U-Net-based model with ResNet-101 encoder showed acceptable visual performance in the classes with the highest representation in the database, particularly in healthy leaves, leaves with stage 1 Botrytis and leaves with nutritional deficiencies.
 This is evidence of the encoder's ability to extract relevant patterns in these types of problems.

 ⚠️ Difficulties encountered